Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 • Fall Cleanup: For perennials that die back completely in the fall, like peonies or daylilies, it’s generally safe to cut them back in October once they have gone completely dormant.
 Be sure to remove dead or yellowing foliage.

-• Maintenance: If you notice any signs of disease or pest infestation on your perennials, it’s a good idea to remove affected foliage or plants promptly, regardless of the time of year.
+• Maintenance: If you notice any signs of disease or pest infestation on your perennials, removing affected foliage or plants promptly, regardless of the time of year.

 • Local Recommendations: Local gardening resources, nurseries, and cooperative extension offices can provide specific guidance for your area.
 They often have recommendations tailored to your region’s climate and conditions.